LesJahames/mindustry-hacked/README.md

 > TODO: Build Item Replicator to accept what item it should make, allowing the player to decide what each Item Replicator should be producing.
 (Rather than each item being a seperate machine)

+### Units

+* Mass Assembler (Consumes power and copper to produce very powerful units)

+### Cores

+* Core: H4CK3D (Durable, 100k of items, 5x5 size, houses one of the most powerful units FL4GSH1P)

+> Currently it can be placed on all bases except Nucleus (I'm guessing because that base is also 5x5)

+## Unit List

+> This list assumes creation by Mass Assembler (Unless Specified)

+## Air

+* Vector (Fast & Agile, Deadly, but weak compared to the other things in M1NDU5TRY H4CK3D)

+## Ground

+* Warhound (Slow, Durable, and deals decent damage)

+## Special

+* FL4GSH1P (This unit is produced by Core: H4CK3D, controlled by player / Builds quickly, Mines very fast, Mines just about everything, Has the ability to repair everything, Durable, Moderately dangerous, Fast & Agile)

+> The FL4GSH1P was built to allow players who like fighting, and built for players who also like building & mining.